List of Garfield characters: Nermal

-Nermal is a small grey male tabby cat with thick eyelashes.
-Despite being an adult cat, he is smaller than most and prefers to call himself "the world's cutest kitten".
+Nermal is smaller than most and prefers to call himself "the world's cutest kitten".
 Nermal was first introduced as Jon's parents' kitten.
+A recurring theme is Nermal's persistent annoyance at Garfield, which usually results in Garfield retaliating, mostly by physical assault, including strangulation, severe beating and as a recurring gag, mailing Nermal to Abu Dhabi, which he has done over 74 times.

 In Garfield and Friends, he is played by Desirée Goyette.
 In Garfield: The Movie, Nermal is portrayed as a Siamese cat in the neighborhood, and is voiced by David Eigenberg.
 Nermal is voiced by Jason Marsden in The Garfield Show, as well as in the films Garfield Gets Real, Garfield's Fun Fest, and Garfield's Pet Force.